 - use the hand sanitising gel on arrival and departure;

-- wash your hands after using the toilet at the Practice (posters demonstrating the correct hand washing technique are positioned above each sink);
+- wash their hands after using the toilet at the Practice (posters demonstrating the correct hand washing technique are positioned above each sink);

-- let us know if you see anything at the Practice that you believe poses an infection control risk.
+- let us know if they see anything at the Practice that they believe poses an infection control risk.

 Help us to help you!